Betting on The Melbourne Cup

 He had finished a good 2nd in the Moonee Valley Gold Cup over 12f on his previous start, but on all known form it was impossible to fancy him upped in trip to 2 miles.
 However, he proved everybody wrong and scored by half a length from talented Irish raider Max Dynamite under an inspired ride from Michelle Payne, who became the first ever female jockey to win the race.
 It just goes to show that anything can happen in horse racing, even in a race as valuable as The Melbourne Cup.

-The Melbourne Cup may still be months away, but you can still get your fixed odds win or each way wager on right now if you fancy one.
-Bet365 are paying 1/4 odds for 1-2-3-4 for each way bets for The Melbourne Gold Cup and at the time of writing these were the latest odds.
+The 2019 Melbourne Cup may still be months away, but you can still get your fixed odds win or each way wager on right now if you fancy one.
+However, at time of writing (Feb 8th 2019) it's too early to properly pick a reliable horse.
+Bet365 are paying 1/4 odds for 1-2-3-4 for each way bets for The Melbourne Gold Cup.
 Remember, futures bets are ‘All In’, so if your horse doesn’t run you lose your cash.